A joint optimization approach to identifying sparse dynamics using least squares kernel collocation: Numerical results

 \subsubsection{Hidden coordinates}

 We now consider the problem of identifying dynamics with a hidden variable that is never observed.
-In this case, the observations alternate between the first two coordinates on each time step, and the third is never observed.
-A similar problem have been considered in \cite{hamzi-partial} and \cite{Ribera2022-nz}. \cite{hamzi-partial} approach this using the lens of computational graph completion \cite{owhadi-CGC} and kernel learning, though the data was without noise, and the model was considered in discrete time. \cite{Ribera2022-nz}.
+In this case, the observations alternate between the first two coordinates on each time step, and the third is never observed. \cite{Ribera2022-nz} considered a very similar setup, introduced a variational annealing approach to identify dynamics in the presence of hidden variables, and also tested on variants of the Lorenz dynamics. \cite{hamzi-partial} approached the hidden variable problem using the lens of computational graph completion \cite{owhadi-CGC} and kernel learning, though only considered problems in discrete time without noise.

 In this case, we cannot expect to recover the values of the hidden third coordinate due to strong identifiability issues.
 For example, rescaling the third coordinate by an arbitrary scalar, and modifying the first two equations appropriately gives rise to an infinite family of equations of the same sparsity level which reproduce exactly the original dynamics, restricted to the first two coordinates.